perltidy/perltidy/dev-bin/RandomTesting.md

 When this type of testing was begun, several dozen problems were quickly identified and fixed.
 The most common problem was that an uninitialized variable was referenced in some way.
-It has been some time since a new problem was detected with these scripts, but it is important to periodically run these tests periodically, and always before a release, because new coding and new parameters may introduce bugs.
+It has been some time since a new problem was detected with these scripts, but it is important to run these tests periodically, and always before a release, because new coding and new parameters may introduce bugs.